-This is a one-day guided sightseeing tour of the Kathmandu Valley.
+This is a one day guided sightseeing tour of the Kathmandu Valley.
 We visit three out of the seven World Heritage Sites.
 You start off by visiting Patan Durbar Square.
 Afterward, you drive to the Buddhist stupa at Boudhanath.
-The last stop of the day is at the Hindu shrine of Pashupatinath.
-The tour is likely to finish around 4pm and the rest of the day is free to further explore Kathmandu.
+The last stop of the day at the Hindu shrine of Pashupatinath.
+The tour is likely to finish around 4 pm and the rest of the day is free to further explore Kathmandu.

-Three major towns in the valley, are Kathmandu, Patan, and Bhaktapur.
+Three major towns in the valley, Kathmandu, Patan, and Bhaktapur.
 Each place has great artistic and architectural traditions.
 Kathmandu is the capital and the largest city in the country.
-Patan, the second largest separated from Kathmandu by the Bagmati river.
-Bhaktapur, the third largest, is towards the eastern end of the valley.
-Its relative isolation is reflected in its slower pace and more medieval atmosphere.
+Patan, the second-largest separated from Kathmandu by the Bagmati river.
+Bhaktapur, the third-largest, is towards the eastern end of the valley.
+Its relative isolation reflected in its slower pace and more medieval atmosphere.
 In Kathmandu, there is a bustle of activity, especially in the bazaars and markets.
-While the city has expanded over the last 10 years it is still possible to see traditional buildings and temples.
+While the city has expanded it is possible to see traditional buildings and temples.